RU-Automated-Reasoning-Group/MicroCaml/README.md

 ```
 [("a", TFun(TNum, T"b")); ("c", T "b")]
 ```
 Intuitively, this solution is a substitution `[int->b/a, b/c]`.
 Applying this substitution to the typing constraints mentioned above would render the left-hand side and right-hand side of each constraint equivalent.
 With this solution, we have the type of `fun x -> x 1` as `(int -> b) -> b`.
-The pretty printer.

 We have already provided you a working implementation of `unify` in [infer.ml](./infer.ml).
 Please read the comment associated with `unify` in the code to understand how it executes.
 The implementation is similar to the pseudocode presented in [lecture13][lecture13].
 Reviewing the examples covered in [lecture13][lecture13] would be beneficial.